Find cheap car insurance in the Land of 10,000 Lakes.

 While auto insurance rates in Minnesota are generally lower than the national average, that doesn’t mean you shouldn’t try to find the cheapest coverage you can.
 But you also shouldn’t sacrifice quality, which is why we only recommend providers with strong customer service reputations.
 We’ve reviewed the best car insurance companies in the United States, and here we use the same criteria to determine the top providers in the state of Minnesota.

 The best way to find the lowest rates is to compare car insurance prices from multiple providers.
-You can do so by entering your zip code into the quote comparison tool below or by calling 855-518-0148 to speak with our designated quotes team.
+You can do so by entering your zip code into the quote comparison tool below.

 In this article: